philterd/philter-sdk-net/README.md

 ## Release History

+* 1.4.0 - (Not yet released) Updated to .NET 9.0, dependency updates.
 * 1.3.1 - Updates for RestSharp 110.2.0.
 * 1.3.0 - Renamed filter profiles to policies.
 Updated to .NET 7.0.
 * 1.1.0 - Added authentication support.